HashNuke/heroku-buildpack-elixir/README.md

 config_vars_to_export=(DATABASE_URL MY_VAR)
 ```

+#### Running a custom compilation script

+* To run an arbitrary shell script at the end of the compilation process, add `post_compile.sh` file to the root.

 ## Other notes

 * Add your own `Procfile` to your application, else the default web task `mix server -p $PORT` will be used.